Kings Cross to Liverpool Street via 13 stations walk

 - On the far side of the park, you come to a road.
 Cross this and take the pedestrian route between the tall buildings ahead.
 This leads to a steps up to a footbridge, which crosses a road and brings you to the main concourse of Waterloo station.

 - The first thing to notice is the magnificent curved glass roof over platforms 20-24.
 This was the original Eurostar terminal, a beautiful piece of architecture but a poor piece of planning, since it was only in use from November 1994 to November 2007, at which point services moved to St Pancras.
-The truth was that in the run-up to the opening of the Channel Tunnel there was widespread disagreement about how the rail services would get from Folkestone to London.
-Waterloo was chosen to be the London terminal, but residents in South London, Surrey and Kent objected to the idea of the line passing their house.
+The truth was that in the run-up to the opening of the Channel Tunnel there was widespread disagreement about the route of the planned high speed rail line from it to London.
+Waterloo had been chosen to be the terminal, but residents in South London, Surrey and Kent objected to the idea of the line passing their houses.
 So after travelling at 180mph from Paris and at 130mph through the tunnel, the trains slowed to what seemed like 60mph (probably more like 90mph), as they trundled along existing lines into Waterloo.
 Only the fine station at this end mitigated the national embarrassment.
 The solution finally adopted was to build a high speed line along the M20 motorway and through the former docklands areas north of the Thames, ending up with a tunnel to St Pancras, then a rather shabby and under-used station.
 The line was built in two phases, part one opening in 2003 and the second in 2007.
 Once services had moved to St Pancras, the Waterloo Eurostar terminal lay derelict, with no decision taken about its future, until in 2016 it was decided to integrate it into the rest of the station.
 This work was finally completed in May 2019.
 The area under the platforms, the former Eurostar check-in area - is still closed; it was due to become an area of restaurants and shops, though whether the Covid pandemic has changed these plans, I do not know.

 - Walk onto the main concourse of the station, perhaps even going up onto the mezzanine level, added in 2012, for a better view.
 (Going up the first, backward-facing, escalator is particularly recommended: from its top you get a magnificent view of the former Eurostar terminal, the main concourse and the main trainshed.)